 An Interview with a Pastry Chef

-Every once in a while I get an email from some young person who thinks I'm a professional chef and wants to interview me for a school project.
-I let them know I'm a home cook who enjoys food, cooking and writing about it and encourage them to contact another chef or I find them someone I think may be able to help them.
+Every once in a while, I get an email from a young person who thinks I'm a professional chef and wants to interview me for a school project.
+I let them know I'm a home cook who enjoys food, cooking, and writing about it.
+I encourage them to contact another chef, or I find them someone I think may be able to help them.

-I am a third grade teacher whose class is doing a project about careers.
+I am a third-grade teacher whose class is doing a project about careers.
 I have a young man who needs to interview a pastry chef.
-Would you be able to accommodate?
-He would email you the 6 easy questions, and you could email back the answers.
+Would you be able to accommodate me?
+He would email you the six easy questions, and you could return the answers.
 Thanks for considering this request.
 You'd make one young man very happy!
 Sincerely, Amy

-Here are Patrick's very thoughtful questions, Chef Jenni's introductory remarks and her answers.
-Thanks Jenni.
+Here are Patrick's thoughtful questions, Chef Jenni's introductory remarks, and her answers.
+Thanks, Jenni.

-First of all, you need to know that I was a pastry chef in fine dining restaurants, but now I am a food writer and have my own website.
+First of all, you need to know that I was a pastry chef in fine-dining restaurants, but now I am a food writer and have my own website.
 I enjoyed working in the kitchen, but I love what I do now, too.
-You have asked some very good questions, and I will try to answer them for you as fully as possible.
+You have asked some very good questions, and I will try to answer them as fully as possible.

 1. Why did you decide to do this job?

-I had been a teacher for sixteen years, but I had always loved cooking and baking.
-After so many years teaching, I wasn't really enjoying it anymore, and I was excited about changing careers to become a pastry chef.
+I had been a teacher for sixteen years but always loved cooking and baking.
+After so many years of teaching, I wasn't really enjoying it anymore, and I was excited about changing careers to become a pastry chef.
 That way, I could cook and bake every day!

-2. Do you need any kind of special education, training, or license to do
+2. Do you need special education, training, or a license to do

 your job?
 What kind?

-Many people get into cooking and baking just by starting at a young age.
-Most of the great chefs in Europe, as well as many in the United States, never went to a special school.
-They just worked in a lot of different restaurants and kitchens, learning from great chefs and slowly gaining more and more responsibility in the kitchen.
+Many people get into cooking and baking by starting at a young age.
+Most of the great chefs in Europe and many in the United States never went to a special school.
+They just worked in many different restaurants and kitchens, learning from great chefs and slowly gaining more responsibility in the kitchen.

-In the United States these days, many people graduate from culinary school, but graduating from school doesn't make you a chef.
+In the United States, many people graduate from culinary school, but graduating from school doesn't make you a chef.
 "Chef" is the French word for "chief," and the chief is the person in charge.
 The chief has to know more about cooking and baking than everyone else in the kitchen, and he/she has earned respect.

-People fresh out of culinary school still have a lot to learn, but it is a very good place to start, and you can learn a lot of the basics of cooking and baking.
+People fresh out of culinary school still have a lot to learn, but it is a perfect place to start, and you can learn many of the basics of cooking and baking.

-Many cooks and chefs are ServSafe Certified.
-This means that they have passed a test all about food safety and sanitation.
-When I went to culinary school, I took and passed the ServSafe test, too.
+Many cooks and chefs are ServSafe Certified, which means that they have passed a test on food safety and sanitation.
+When I went to culinary school, I also took and passed the ServSafe test.

 3. What do you like about your job?
 What do you dislike?

-I really enjoyed (and I still do) being able to come up with a dessert idea, make it, and have people like it.
-There's almost nothing better than when someone compliments you on a great dessert that was all your idea!
+I really enjoyed (and I still do) coming up with a dessert idea, making it, and having people like it.
+There's almost nothing better than being complimented on a great dessert that was all your idea!

-The thing I disliked the most is standing up in a very hot kitchen all day long.
-At the end of the day, my feet were very tired and sore and all I wanted to do was lie on the couch and watch TV for an hour or two!
+What I disliked most was standing up in a sweltering kitchen all day.
+My feet were tired and sore, and I only wanted to lie on the couch and watch TV for an hour or two!

 4. How long have you been doing this job?